deltaGPhys/Maven.FarmerFroilan/README.md

-# Ol' McFroilan Had a Farm
+# Ol' McFroilan Had a farm
-* **Objective:** To implement a system representative of a Farm environment
+* **Objective:** To implement a system representative of a farm environment
 * **Purpose:** To demonstrate [multi-inheritence design issues](https://www.geeksforgeeks.org/java-and-multiple-inheritance/)
 * **Prerequesites:** A `UML` approved by an instructor.